Traditional IRA vs Roth IRA

 Age Restrictions

-Contributions to traditional IRAs may be made in the years in which an individual receives compensation prior to attaining age 70½.
-Required minimum distributions (RMDs) must begin by April 1 of the year after an individual reaches age 70½ (or a considerable tax penalty may apply).
-In contrast, Roth IRAs have neither an age limit for contributions nor minimum distribution requirements.
+Required minimum distributions (RMDs) from Traditional IRAs must begin by April 1 of the year after an individual reaches age 73 (if reached after December 31st, 2022) or a considerable tax penalty may apply.
+In contrast, Roth IRAs have no minimum distribution requirements.

 However, both traditional and Roth IRAs have a minimum age for distributions: 59½.
 Distributions taken prior to age 59½ may be subject to a 10% Federal income tax penalty.
 Certain situations qualify as exemptions, such as distributions to pay first-time-home buyer expenses or qualified education expenses.
 Furthermore, before tax-free distributions can be received from a Roth IRA, the account must be five years old.